Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

 \section{Systematic Review of Robotic Hands and their Skill Repertoire}

 We performed a systematic literature review to connect hands with the skills they can perform.
-We use a simplified version of the PRISMA approach \citep{Moher2009Preferred} as we did not aggregate the results of empirical studies with reported statistical results, but merely collect information on demonstrated robot skills.
+We follow the PRISMA Statement~\cite{Moher2009Preferred} for reporting but deviate from it, since we do not aggregate the results of empirical studies with statistical results.
+We only collect information on demonstrated robot skills as there is a lack of standardization of design goals or requirements, and, more importantly, testing protocols.